Live Animals Seized in Trade - GlobalStopping smugglers is the first step, rescuing animals is the next

 The population of Negros fruit doves is even smaller, at fewer than 50 estimated individuals.
 This species is native to the Philippines, where only one individual has ever been observed.
 This is a small, bright green dove with yellow around its eyes and underneath its tail.

 Why are fruit doves endangered?
 Habitat destruction threatens the survival of the Rapa fruit dove, in addition to predation by rats and feral cats.
 Though very little is known about the Negros fruit dove, it likely faces the threats of hunting and habitat destruction that all pigeons and doves on the island of Negros endure.

 What is a bunting?
 Buntings are a family of passerine (perching) birds from Europe, Asia, and Africa.
-Related to finches, they eat seeds and are commonly recognised by their typically brown, streaked feathers and bold markings on their heads.
+Related to finches, they eat seeds and are commonly recognized by their typically brown, streaked feathers and bold markings on their heads.